glossopm/conferences-blog/public/talks/how-to-get-a-mentee-without-telling-them-summary-of-erin-fox.md

 # How to Get a Mentor Without Telling Them (or Secretly Get a Mentee)

 Have you ever wanted a mentor but didn't know how to ask?
 Or have you ever wanted to mentor someone but didn't know how to approach them?
-Erin Fox, a software engineer, shares some tips and stories on how to get a mentor or mentee without directly asking.
+In her talk, Erin Fox, a software engineer, shares some tips and stories on how to get a mentor or mentee without directly asking.

 ## Goals
 - Learn how to be a good mentor or mentee